jasongaylord/JasonGaylord.com/_posts/2013/2013-10-29-tsql-count-tables-views-sprocs-functions.md

 SELECT * FROM INFORMATION_SCHEMA.ROUTINES WHERE ROUTINE_TYPE = 'FUNCTION'
 ```

 This will produce four result sets that will list the tables, views, stored procedures and functions.
-You can simply update the select statements with the keyword count to grab the count of each object if that’s all you are looking for.
+You can simply update the select statements with the keyword count to grab the count of each object if that's all you are looking for.